Ed.D. in Organizational Leadership

 - Personal interview with program faculty (eligible applicants will be scheduled after admissions materials are received)

 During the fall and spring semesters, each class will meet four times, every other weekend; Friday evening (5 p.m. to 9 p.m.) and all day Saturday (8 a.m. to 4 p.m.) during a semester sub-term.
 A sub-term is approximately 7 weeks in duration.
-Students must also complete a one week residency at Stockton's Seaview Hotel and Golf Club in the Summer.
+Students must also complete a one week summer intensive course conducted at Stockton's new campus in Atlantic City.

 Stockton's Organizational Leadership program will review applications on a rolling basis.
 This means that fully completed applications for admissions will be considered on a rolling basis.
 Once admission files are complete, interviews would be conducted for the most qualified applicants.
-The absolute deadline for Fall 2017 is May 31, 2017 and for Fall 2018 is April 15, 2018.
+The absolute deadline for Fall 2019 is May 17, 2019.

 Applicants must complete the Online Discover Stockton Application which can be accessed by clicking here.
 You must create a "Discover Stockton" account and continue with the application process through there.
 A complete application includes three letters of recommendation, a graduate application essay, and three supplemental program essays, resume, official transcripts from all colleges/universities attended, and the $50 application fee.